Mr. Adams and Eve: Production

 Ida Lupino and Howard Duff were a married couple in real life at the time.
 The plots of many episodes of Mr. Adams and Eve were based on actual events Lupino and Duff had experienced during their acting careers, albeit exaggerated for comic effect.
+The set used on the show duplicated Lupino's and Duff's real-life Malibu Beach house, including furniture and floor plan.
+Lupino insisted on that reproduction so that their activities on the show would seem true to life.

 Mr. Adams and Eve was a Four Star-Bridget production.
 Collier Young, who created the show's characters and was its executive producer, was Lupino's ex-husband.
 Warren Toub, Jr., was the producer.
 David Rose composed the show's music.

 Tiring of the battle for ratings, Lupino and Duff announced in June 1958 that Mr. Adams and Eve would not return for a third season and that instead they would pursue separate television projects for the 1958–1959 season.

 Broadcast history

 Airing on Fridays at 9:00 p.m.
 Eastern Time, Mr. Adams and Eve premiered on January 4, 1957.
 Twenty-five episodes were produced for its first season, the last of them airing on June 25, 1957.
 After reruns aired during the summer of 1957, the second and final season premiered on September 20, 1957, and consisted of 41 episodes.
 On February 11, 1958, during the second season, the show moved to 8:00 p.m.
 Eastern Time on Tuesdays, where it remained for the rest of its run.
 The last new episode was broadcast on July 8, 1958.
 Prime-time reruns of Mr. Adams and Eve then aired in its regular Tuesday time slot until September 23, 1958.